 Testing and Revision

-As with all survey questions, items must be carefully tested to make sure the they are meaningful and clear to potential participants.
+As with all survey questions, items must be carefully tested to make sure they are meaningful and clear to potential participants.
 Pilot testing the items using think aloud cognitive interviews can be quite useful for this purpose.
 Multiple revisions may be needed.
-Some additional guidelines include:
+Some additional guidelines include the following:

 - Write multiple items that cover all aspects of the topic and likely targets.
 Test each item and use those that work best.

 - Keep the language clear, simple, direct, and concise (see writing clear items).